 If you’ve been to Expo West before, you probably know that day two Expo feeling…insight overload!
 We’ll be digging into our findings and developing our official trend update reports, but here are a few themes we’ve put together so far…

 John Foraker and Jennifer Garner of Once Upon a Farm and Seth Kaufman of PepsiCo both shared passionately about their separate visions for providing healthy options for ALL consumers, “not just those in particular zip codes or income brackets,” in Kaufman’s words.
 Foraker poignantly said, “there were lots of fresh pet food options but none for babies!”
-Kaufman shared about PepsiCo’s portfolio “renovation” and how they desire to go beyond removal of negatives (like dyes, etc) to incorporation of healthy, wholesome ingredients, including functional ingredients to drive nutrient density.
+Kaufman shared about PepsiCo’s portfolio “renovation” and how they desire to go beyond removal of negatives (like dyes, etc) to the incorporation of healthy, wholesome ingredients, including functional ingredients to drive nutrient density.

 We heard three times within 24 hours about the responsibility of food and bev products and manufacturers to not game the system by having “great” claims, but include ingredients that are ultimately harmful to consumers.
 This is especially important in the era of the “low-fat debacle” where consumer trust has been eroded because fat was replaced with sugar and salt for the sake of a “clean label.”
 More attention and call to action was emphasized this year than ever before.